particle-iot/docs/src/content/reference/developer-tools/cli.md

 The Particle USB commands are only available in Device OS 0.9.0 (Gen 3, including Argon and Boron), and 1.0.0 (Gen 2, including Photon, P1, Electron, and E Series).
 These commands are not available on the Gen 1 (Spark Core).

-At this time it is possible that you can receive new devices from distributors or Particle that have an older version of Device OS than required to use these command.
-Doing a `particle update` will upgrade the devices to support these commands.
+If you have an older Particle device you can use `particle update` will upgrade the devices to support these commands.

 ### particle usb list